 Drs.
 Eric T Wong and Erik Uhlmann are also leading translational efforts to identify markers for brain tumors.
 Dr. Wong uses patients’ cerebrospinal fluids to look for biomarkers to help determine precisely the biological state of various types of brain tumors.
 He and his team uses various techniques, including antibody-based multiplex ELISA, metabolites based metabolomic profiling and DNA/RNA-based exosomes (Lok E, et al. Melanoma Res 2014;24:120-130; Locasale JW, et al. Mol Cell Proteomics 2012;11:M111.014688; Chen WW, et al. Mol Ther Nucleic Acids 2013;2:e109).
 Dr. Erik Uhlmann is pursuing basic research on non-coding RNA to develop new microRNA-based treatments for malignant glioma and meningioma.

 Teaching in Neuro-Oncology: Teaching is an integral part of the neuro-oncology division.
 Neurology residents are welcome to join the multidisciplinary brain tumor conference on Mondays.
-Residents are welcome to bring difficult cases to discuss management and treatment issues.
+Residents are invited to present complex cases to the group to discuss management and treatment issues.
 In addition, didactic teaching is offered to neurology resident once per month in resident teaching sessions.
-In these didactic sessions, the neuro-oncology attending physicians go over cases that contain various teaching elements so that residents can function more effectively when managing patients with cancer in the emergency room and on the wards.
-More importantly, residents who may want to learn more about neuro-oncology may elect to rotate in the brain tumor or neurology clinics with a specific attending.
+In these didactic sessions, the neuro-oncology attending physicians review cases that contain various teaching elements so that residents can function more effectively when managing patients with cancer in the emergency room and on the in-patient services.
+More importantly,we offer an elective to residents who may want to learn more about neuro-oncology. they may choose to rotate in the brain tumor or neurology clinics with a specific attending during an elective rotation.

 Beth Israel Deaconess Medical Center is also accredited by the United Council of Neurologic Specialties to offer a two-year fellowship in neuro-oncology.